 Herb was born near the start of spring in the Boyle Heights section of East Los Angeles to Tillie and Louis, two Jewish immigrants from the Ukraine and Poland.
 When Herb was growing up, Boyle Heights was a predominantly Jewish neighbourhood.
 Later, the area saw an influx of Latinos.
 While today Boyle Heights is made up of 95% Latinos, the neighbourhood has a history of Jews and Latinos working together, politically and civilly, to improve living conditions.
 As a musician, Herb embodies this combination of Jew and Latin; he was of Jewish heritage and immersed himself in a Latin sound that he sought to share with the world.
-Record producer Lou Adler also grew up in Boyle Heights and became an associate and good friend of Herb (Adler, once married to Shelley Fabares, is also ‘stayin’ alive’ at 84 years of age).
+Record producer Lou Adler also grew up in Boyle Heights and became an associate and good friend of Herb (Adler, once married to Shelley Fabares, is also still with us as of this writing).
 Other notable one time residents of the area include: Verve’s Norman Granz, will.i.am, Mickey Cohen and Anthony Quinn.

-In 1957, Herb took to songwriting and wrote hits for Jan & Dean (“Baby Talk” – #10) and Sam Cooke (“Wonderful World” – #12) before starting a recording career of his own.
+In 1957, Herb took to songwriting and wrote hits for Jan & Dean (“Baby Talk” – #10 on the Pop charts) and Sam Cooke (“Wonderful World” – #12 Pop) before starting a recording career of his own.
 Herb took his son’s name, Dore, and released a handful of singles, none of them making much of an impression on the charts.
 It was at this point that he joined forces with his good friend, Jerry Moss.
 The two buddies decided to start their own label to release Herb’s recordings and also to record other artists they hoped to discover and develop.
 A&M Records was born.

 Herb’s original record-setting run with the Tijuana Brass came to an end in 1969.
 He disbanded the group, reforming the band for a few album releases over the next 15 years.
 Having conquered the pop charts with the Brass, Herb – and partner, Jerry – now turned their attention to expanding their label, A&M Records.
 Headquartered at the famous Charlie Chaplin Studios at 1416 North La Brea Avenue in Hollywood, A&M’s roster grew to include an impressive list of artists across different genres.
 Herb himself discovered Sergio Mendes and Brasil ’66, an act that enjoyed colossal success with their mod brand of jazzy Brazilian pop.
 Sergio and Herb began a lifelong friendship and business relationship and Herb married Lani Hall, one of the vocalists in the group.
 Herb and Lani – who has also released albums on A&M – are still married 45 years later.